szimmers/coinsquare-fsdev-fe-takehome/README.md

 1. % npm install
 1. % cd ./client
 1. % npm install
+1. % cd ..
 1. % npm start

-Note that both client and server are started from a single command in the client directory.
+Note that both client and server are started from a single command in the top-level directory.